 CWA Dagger in the Library

-Chair CWA Dagger in the Library Judgesis a Stock and Reader Development Librarian for Hertfordshire Libraries.
+Mobeena Khan (chair) is a Stock and Reader Development Librarian for Hertfordshire Libraries.
 The first crime book she remembers reading was The Adventures of Sherlock Holmes when she was eight.
 She hasn’t stopped reading crime fiction since.
 And still loves Sherlock Holmes

-Judgehas worked in public libraries for more than 40 years and is Events and Engagement Manager at the Library of Birmingham.
+Sue Wilkinson has worked in public libraries for more than 40 years and is Events and Engagement Manager at the Library of Birmingham.
 Before taking up this post, she was a prison librarian for many years.
 Having spent a lot of time with the real thing, she finds crime fiction much more entertaining, and is looking forward to discovering new writers and crime genres.

-Judgeis a Service Development Librarian with Fife Cultural Trust, and has worked in public libraries for over twenty years, passing on her passion for reading to anyone who is willing to listen!
+Jennifer Stewart is a Service Development Librarian with Fife Cultural Trust, and has worked in public libraries for over twenty years, passing on her passion for reading to anyone who is willing to listen!
 She is regularly to be found mixing with all sorts of criminal types via the pages of a book, and loves discovering new crime writers.